-“one week I have to bring home as many slices of stale bread for the weekend, and the next I have to hope C-town has a massive sales on dairy and cereal.
+“one week I have to bring home as many slices of stale bread for the weekend, and the next I have to hope C-town has a massive sales on milk and cereal.
 But I have saved enough to get a us a bottle of red, or white, when you visit”.

 I also have struggled with self-image for many years.
-My insecurity comes from measuring my own success with others, and my own expectation for myself when I set out to be in restaurant business 10 years ago.
+My insecurity comes from measuring my own success against others, and my own expectation for myself when I set out to be in restaurant business 10 years ago.
 Most of my friends have already, if not in the process of, settled down.
-Their ability to be responsible for another (or multiple) human being often become a measurement for my own success.
+Their ability to be responsible for another (or multiple) human being often becomes a measurement for my own success.
 President Obama wrote,

 “I must admit large dollops of envy for both groups, my American friends consuming their life in the comfortable mainstream, the foreign friends in the international business world.
 Caught without a class, a structure, or a tradition to support me, in a sense the choice to take a different path is made for me.
 The only way to assuage my feelings of isolation are to absorb all the traditions, classes, make them mine, me theirs.
 Taken separately, they’re unacceptable and untenable”.

 If I need to rephrase that for an imaginary girlfriend, I’d write,